 I now teach my kids that all emotions are helpful.
 They are our bodies ways of guiding us to our true selves.
 As Karen Koenig explains in this podcast episode, when we don’t tune into our emotions, it’s like we are cutting off a very important part of ourselves.
 When my kids have a feeling they don’t like I often ask: What do you think it’s trying to tell you?

 Opening up about emotions also strengthens the parent-child relationship.
 That’s because when all emotions are allowed and tolerated, kids are more likely to come to their parents for support.
-Now they have a trusted adult who can help them, instead of getting trouble or yelled at.
+Now they have a trusted adult who can help them, instead of getting in trouble or yelled at.

 Get some tips on effective communication see episode 10 of The Healthy Family Podcast with Kelly Meier